andywillis/spotmaps/README.md

 Spots are laid out 60 per line to represent one minute of film time.
 The length of the image represents the number of minutes in the film.

-This is the second version of the project rewritten entirely with Preact.
+This is revised version of [the original project](https://github.com/andywillis/spotmaps-2012) rewritten with Preact.

-Coverage from the original version:
+Coverage of the original project:

 - [The Verge](https://www.theverge.com/2013/1/15/3878234/andy-willis-spotmaps-turns-movies-into-color-maps)
 - [Fast Company](https://www.fastcompany.com/90185487/infographic-the-colors-from-your-favorite-movies-mapped-to-7200-pixels)